New to Practicing Yoga? Here’s Everything You Need to Get Started

 Shandali Hot Yoga Towel

 You don’t have to be in a hot yoga class to appreciate a good yoga towel.
 Aside from mopping up sweat or wiping off your mat, it can easily be rolled up and used as a bolster if you want more support in a particular posture.
+This towel from Shandali is great because it’s made of microfiber, which is highly absorbent.
+It also has no-slip silicone dots on one side that can help it stay rolled up or flat on your mat, depending on what you need.

 To Quench Your Thirst

-CamelBak Eddy+ 33.8-oz Insulated, Stainless Steel Water Bottle
+CamelBak Eddy+ 33.8 oz Insulated Stainless Steel Water Bottle

 I love this stainless steel water bottle from CamelBak for its durability and how it encourages me to drink more water.
 I don’t know what it is about the bite valve, but it makes sipping water easier and more fun (at least for me).
-I also enjoy that I can grab the bottle by the handle and clean its parts quickly.
+I also enjoy that I can grab it by the handle and clean its parts quickly.
 Finally, it’s mostly metal, meaning you’re reducing your exposure to microplastics.
+My only complaint is that the bite valve can get moldy if you forget to clean it for too long.

 For a Deeper Education

-There’s so much to learn about how yoga can benefit your body and mind.
-If you’re like me and you enjoy thumbing through an actual book with pictures rather than asking the Internet to answer random questions, I encourage you to check this one out.
+There’s so much to learn about how yoga can benefit the body and mind.
+If you’re like me and you like thumbing through an actual book with pictures rather than asking the internet to answer random questions, I encourage you to check this one out.
+Illustrations demonstrate how your muscles, joints, and tendons change and adjust to different poses, and the pages offer specific asanas that can help address chronic issues such as lower back pain and anxiety.

 Does Yoga Count as Strength Training?